Five tones of Spielberg's alien language

 Either by coincidence or not, the movie confirms the exam theory very early on, letting the audience know that the communication would be conducted with the help of the Kodaly system, a method devised by Hungarian composer Zoltan Kodaly to teach fundamentals of music to very young children.

-Composer John Williams began working on the five-tone sequence in solfege scale a year before shooting began.
+Composer John Williams began working on the five-tone sequence in solfege scale a year before the shooting had kicked off.
 Even though Williams wanted a seven-note phrase, Spielberg considered it to be too long a simple greeting.

 The composer initially sought the help of a mathematician to calculate the number of five-note combinations they could make from a 12-note chromatic scale, and when the number turned out to be somewhere around 134,000 combinations, Williams and Spielberg opted to work with only about 350 variations they’d had already come up with.
 They eventually decided on the phrase by listening to them one at a time.